By: Jenni Walker

 In John 14:15, Jesus says, “If you love Me, you will keep My commandments.”
 We cannot say that we love God but pick and choose what parts of His Word to obey.
 Either His Word has full authority in our lives or it does not.
 Just like a theology student who studies the Bible intellectually without surrendering his or her life to the will of God does not truly know the Lord, in the same way a woman who says she loves the Lord but who does not seek to obey Him and know Him through His Word does not truly know Him either.
 All throughout Scripture, Jesus Christ and the Word of God are demonstrated as a package deal.

 Corrie Ten Boom knew this well.
-Corrie, her sister, and her father believed that the truth of the Bible compelled them to take action in the face of evil by offering their home as a place of refuge for Jews in need.
+Corrie, her sister, and her father believed that the truth of the Bible compelled them to take action in the face of evil by offering their Dutch home as a place for Jews in need of refuge during World War II.
 The Jews they were harboring, several family members, and she were discovered and sent to concentration camps.
 With God’s help, she and her sister, Betsie, smuggled a little Bible in to Ravensbruck.
 In her book, Tramp for the Lord, Corrie writes of that experience, “Behind us guards were shouting, prodding us with their guns.
 Instinctively my hand went to the string around my neck.
 From it, hanging down my back between my shoulder blades, was the small cloth bag that held our Bible, that forbidden Book which had not only sustained Betsie and me throughout these months, but given us strength to share with our fellow prisoners.
 So far we had kept it hidden…”

 After a harrowing entrance to Ravensbruck, and divine intervention by Almighty God to get that little Bible past the camp guards, Corrie writes, “So Betsie and I came to our barracks at Ravensbruck.
 Before long we were holding clandestine Bible study groups for an ever-growing group of believers, and Barracks 28 became known throughout the camp as ‘the crazy place where they hope.’
 Yes, hoped, in spite of all that human madness could do.
 We had learned that a stronger power had the final word, even here.”